nduwayof/610155-bdt-project/README.md

 A demo project for Big Data Technology using Spark Streaming to analyze popular hashtags from Twitter.
 Twitter feeds us data from the Twitter Streaming API and fed the to Kafka.
-Our Consumer receives data from Kafka and then processes it in a stream using Spark Streaming and store the into Hive where I can run different Hive SQL queries.
+Our Consumer receives data from Kafka and then processes it in a stream using Spark Streaming and store the into HBase where I can run different HBase SQL queries.

 ## Requirements